 This Canadian rock band made it to the list of Country’s ‘Music Hall of Fame’ in 1994 and the ‘Rock and Roll Hall of Fame’ in 2013.
-The band’s highest-selling album was the ‘Moving pictures,’ they currently stand disbanded.
+The band’s highest-selling album was ‘Moving Pictures,’ they currently stand disbanded.

-An American rock band formed in 1987, called Nirvana, revolutionized Alternative Music as they brought indie rock, punk, and post-punk to most of the American bands.
-Along with Indie rock (a sub-genre of Alt music), they also tried out post-industrial tunes.
+An American rock band formed in 1987, called Nirvana, revolutionized Alternative Music as they brought indie rock, punk, and post-punk to most of American bands.
+Along with Indie rock (a sub-genre of alt-music), they also tried out post-industrial tunes.

 The Nirvana drummer, and lead vocalist, Kurt Cobain, along with his members, released a major record label -‘Nevermind’ and other successful albums.
-In the MTV unplugged New York, they received ‘Best Alternative Music Performance’ in 1995.
+In MTV Unplugged New York, they received ‘Best Alternative Music Performance’ in 1995.

-Nirvana was known for a number of strange to fascinating things:
+Nirvana was known for several strange to fascinating things:

-- Their simple name ‘Nirvana,’ also denoting a Buddhist concept for ending suffering, was actually settled on after a number of tries.
+- Their simple name ‘Nirvana,’ also denoting a Buddhist concept of ending suffering, was settled on after several tries.
 The previous ones were quite bizarre, ranging from Fecal Matter to Skid Row.

 - The drummers of the band were changed many times.

 - They even received a lawsuit from an English rock band formed with the same name.